Mazandaran province: Music and dance

 Music in this region relates to the lifestyle of the inhabitants, and the melodies revolve around issues such as the forests, cultivation or farming activities and herding.
 The most famous dance of this area is the Shomali dance, not forgetting the stick dance that the men perform.
 Popular music in the province, known as the Taleb and Zohre, Amiri Khani and Katuli.

+Cuisine

+The cuisine of the province is very rich in seafood due to its location by the Caspian Sea, and rice is present in virtually every meal.
+Mazandarani cuisine is diverse between regions; the cuisine of coastal regions is different from mountainous regions, as people in the Alborz usually use the indigenous herbs and coastal people use the dishes of fish and Caspian Mazandaran rice with vegetables.

 Tourism

 Over 15 million Iranian and some 400,000 foreign tourists visit the province annually.
 More than 800 registered historical and cultural sites, 338 kilometers of shorelines, mineral springs in jungles and mountains, waterfalls, and caves are among the major tourism attractions in the Mazandaran province.

-Filband, a village near the northern Iranian city of Babol in Mazandaran Province, is famous for its skies which are full of interconnected cumulus clouds, especially in springtime.

 Mazandaran has been picked as the tourism capital of Economic Cooperation Organization (ECO) members states in 2022.

+Mazandaran has 65 hotels, 51 motels, 91 apartment hotels, 293 eco-lodge complexes, 4,939 guest houses, 8 recreational complexes, 123 beach facilities, and 12 camping sites, with a total capacity of 1,246,177 people per night.